aparkening/recipe_costs_frontend/README.md

 # Recipe Costs

 Professional kitchens need to know their recipe costs to profitably price their food.
-Recipe Costs makes it easy for chefs to figure out the cost-per-serving of their recipes.
+Recipe Costs makes it easy to determine both the full cost and cost-per-serving.

 This repository houses the JavaScript frontend that interacts with the [Rails API](https://github.com/aparkening/recipe_costs_api).

 **App Features**
 - Recipe costs are calculated per recipe and per serving.
 - Ingredient conversions are automatic.
 Recipe amounts entered as cups will seamlessly take advantage of costs entered as liters or gallons, for example.
 - App-wide ingredients provide fast recipe creation.
-Users can modify and add new ingredients.
+Users can create, modify, and delete ingredients.
-- All recipes are browsable.
+- Recipes can be easily created, modified, and deleted.

 ## Installation